Kimi ga Iru Kara (Sayuri Sugawara song)

-"Kimi ga Iru Kara" (君がいるから) is a song recorded by Sayuri Sugawara as her second single.
+"Kimi ga Iru Kara" (君がいるから) is a song recorded by Japanese singer Sayuri Sugawara as her second single.
 The single was released on December 2, 2009, by For Life Music.
-The song is the theme song for the Japanese release of Final Fantasy XIII.
-The B-side, "Eternal Love" was also used in the game as the insert song.
-The other B-side, "Christmas Again" samples a piece of Franz Liszt's work.
+"Kimi ga Iru Kara" serves as the theme song for the Japanese release of Final Fantasy XIII, while the B-side "Eternal Love", is also used in the game as an insert song.
+The other B-side, "Christmas Again", samples a piece of Franz Liszt's work.

 Track listing

 Live performances

-At a Final Fantasy event, held on November 29, 2009, Sugawara was present and in front of 2,000 Final Fantasy fans she performed both "Kimi ga Iru Kara" and "Eternal Love".
+At a Final Fantasy event held on November 29, 2009, Sugawara was present and performed both "Kimi ga Iru Kara" and "Eternal Love" in front of 2,000 people.
 Sugawara also performed "Kimi ga Iru Kara" on the December 6 episode of Music Japan.

 Reception

 Critical reception

 The single received poor reviews from critics.
 Gann of RPGFan called it "vanilla" and said that the single, especially the headline track, was over-produced and uninteresting.
 While he did not mind "Eternal Love" as much, he still felt that the CD was his least favorite Final Fantasy theme single.
 Square Enix Music Online had similar opinions of the release, calling it "bland".
-They felt that while "Kimi ga Iru Kara" was better than "My Hands" and "Eternal Love" still, the single was disappointing both in the context of Final Fantasy singles and of Sugawara's previous discography.
+They felt that while "Kimi ga Iru Kara" was better than "My Hands" and "Eternal Love", the single was still disappointing in both the context of Final Fantasy singles and of Sugawara's previous discography.